Where and how to buy Jamaican Blue Mountain Coffee (without being ripped off)

 Jamaicas tropical climate provides the sunshine and water that ideal for coffee plantations.
 This perfect combination isn’t found in many places in the world, which is what makes Blue Mountain one of the world best tasting coffees.

 The smooth, clean taste of Blue Mountain coffee has given it a worldwide reputation for excellence.
-Its not uncommon to hear that blue-mountain beans are on a coffee lovers bucket list.
+Along with Hawaii’s Kona beans, it is not uncommon to hear that blue-mountain beans are on a coffee lovers bucket list.

 Expect these flavours: